 Is Coffee a Nightshade?

 Importing from its infamous history, the term “nightshade” has been applied to a broader family of plants.
 But the real question is, does coffee belongs to this?

-See also Can Coffee Cause Dizziness?
+See also Can Coffee Cause Constipation?

+Is Coffee a Nightshade?